Indigenous Health & Safety

 The program focuses on three streams:

-1- Indigenous Drop-In: IHSP invites you to join the team for cross-cultural activities in the afternoons from 2:00 – 4:00 PM, Monday and Wednesdays in various spaces throughout the WISH Drop-In Centre, Learning Centre, or outside in the Safe Respite Area.
+1-Sex Worker Circle: IHSP invites you to join the team for cross-cultural activities in the afternoons from 2:00 – 4:00 PM, Monday and Wednesdays in various spaces throughout the WISH Drop-In Centre, Learning Centre, or outside in the Safe Respite Area.
 Come and learn/share Indigenous ways of knowing and being.
 The program is open to all WISH participants.
-The IDI would love to hear your ideas on what programming you would like to see!
+The Sex Worker Circle would love to hear your ideas on what programming you would like to see!

 2- Indigenous In-reach Services (IIS): The Indigenous In-reach Worker will offer culturally safe support to the diversity of WISH’s Indigenous participants.
 The team will work one-on-one with Indigenous participants who have experienced trauma related to colonization, the residential school system, the foster care system, and systemic discrimination in addition to the violence they face on the streets.
 Indigenous WISH participants can connect with the IIS team at the WISH Drop-In Centre, Learning Centre or outside in the Safe Respite Area or make an appointment outside of these times.